denten-books/plain-text/main.md

 dwell on surfaces, I do not know to which surface to attach my attention: the screen or the floating gate.

+[^ln3-gate]: Solid state memory devices like flash memory store information in capacitor "circuit states."
+This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
+Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage on consumer devices.
+In an early (1967) paper on "Floating Gate and its Application to Memory Devices," Khang and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
+A floating gate is placed a small distance from an electron source.
+When an appropriately high field is applied through an outer gate, the floating gate charges up.
+The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
+Such a device functions as a bistable memory with nondestructive read-out features.
+The memory holding time observed was longer than one hour [@kahng_floating_1967, 1288]."
+See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

 I have before me at least two inscriptions that mean the same thing, in two distinct places.
 How did this duplicity come to be?
 At which point in time did one text become two or more different things?
 In an attempt to answer, I offer